The-Penguins-Club/uradhura/README.md

 ![language-rust](https://img.shields.io/badge/Language-Rust-orange)
 ![language-rust](https://img.shields.io/badge/Platform-Telegram-blue)

-Uradhura is a telegram bot which has only one purpose in it's life - fetch info from Reddit posts.
+Uradhura is a telegram bot that fetches information and media from reddit.

 ## Features
 - Written in Rust.
-Why not?
-- Supports gif, image and even video
+- Supports gif, image and even videos.

 ## Using Uradhura in Telegram

-To begin, add [uradhura_bot](https://t.me/uradhura_bot) to your group, or simply start a private chat with it. ~~It's always a good practice to start a conversation with random cat facts.~~ Use `/rdl <reddit_post_link>` or send a link of a reddit post in the chat and reply it with `/rdl` to fetch media attached to the post of the given link.
+To begin, add [uradhura_bot](https://t.me/uradhura_bot) to your group, or simply start a private chat with it.

+Use `/rdl <reddit_post_link>` or send a link of a reddit post in the chat and reply with `/rdl` to fetch media attached to the link.

-A cute demonstration:
+A demonstration:

 ![](https://github.com/mehedirm6244/uradhura/blob/main/assets/uradhura_bot.gif)